jaguililla/sabina/site/content/readme.md

 Cookies
 -------

-Handling cookies can be done via spark request and response objects.
+Handling cookies can be done via sabina request and response objects.

 ```java
 request.cookies ();                            // Get map of all request cookies